9d8dev/next-wp/README.md

 4. The component also includes a "Reset Filters" button that, when clicked, calls the `handleResetFilters` function to navigate back to the `/posts` page without any filters applied.

 5. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.

-6. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.

-7. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.

 ## Dynamic Site Map

 The sitemap for `next-wp` is generated at `@/app/sitemap.ts` and will appear live on your site at `yourdomain.com/sitemap.xml`.
 In order to set up your sitemap correctly please make sure to update the `site_domain` in the `site.config.ts` to be the domain of your frontend (not your WordPress instance).